He Who Follows Me

 March 5, 1938.

-This morning when I went into pay the bill, the man who owns the motel said that a strange pasty-faced man had been in earlier and told him to tell me that he would follow me.
+Last night was not very comforting either.
+We heard the same footsteps outside our room, and Helen let out a scream.
+She claimed she saw the man’s face outside the window.
+This morning when I went to pay the bill, the motel owner said that a strange, pasty-faced man had been in earlier and told him to tell me that he would follow me.

 March 11, 1938.